 Pertaining to employees, Continuing Education Work (CEW) is defined as work performed by faculty, administration, and professional staff beyond their established work week for participation in non-credit programs, as well as all seminars and workshops, where compensation for the work will be provided from revenues generated by the continuing education course.
 All CEW must be approved in advance of the offering by the Provost and Vice President for Academic Affairs, following appropriate approval channels and working in coordination with the Office of Academic Outreach.
 Appropriate forms for initiating CEW can be found within the Office of Academic Outreach.
 All projected expenses and revenues must be clearly outlined.
 Remuneration to faculty, administration, and professional staff may vary depending on the type of continuing education.
-For Community Continuing Education, employment contracts will be coordinated by the Office of Academic Outreach.
-For Professional Continuing Education, employment contracts will be coordinated by the Office of Academic Outreach.
-For Professional Continuing Education, employment contracts will be coordinated by the Office of Academic Outreach.
-For Professional Continuing Education, employment contracts will be coordinated by the Office of Academic Outreach.
+For Community Continuing Education, employment compensation will be coordinated by the Office of Academic outreach.
+For Professional Continuing Education, employment compensation will be coordinated by the College Dean.